 All aluminum, tin, steel, cartons, glass, and plastic food, beverage, and other containers should be rinsed and placed in the one-sort recycling cart.
 Labels and lids may be left on containers.
 See below for additional information on each material type.

 RECYCLE: Cans, bottles, foil (95% food free), pie tins (95% food free), lids to containers that are 3 inches in diameter or larger, etc.

 DO NOT RECYCLE: Products that once contained hazardous materials such as paints, paint thinner,

 automotive fluids, or aerosol cans.
 Bottle caps are too small to make it to a magnet and will end up as

-a residual and should be placed in the garbage.
-Food-soiled aluminum trays, foil, and tins should also
+as trash and should be placed in the garbage.
+Food-soiled aluminum trays, foil, and tins and the foil seal on yogurt

 DO NOT RECYCLE: Foil juice pouches, plastic lined coffee cups, paper ice cream tubs, and paper or expanded polystyrene foam (StyrofoamTM) egg cartons.

 RECYCLE: Pasta sauce, pickle, salsa, and mason jars; beer, wine, salad dressing, vegetable and/or olive oil bottles, etc.

 DO NOT RECYCLE: Glass that does not contain a product when purchased that may